Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Knowledge-driven edge cases

 To formally represent these critical situations, we extract keywords and information that can be mapped to a database schema using defined variables and labels.
 It's important to note that multiple related ontologies might be in use, so mapping between them might be inevitable.
 Some databases, like the GIDAS\footnote{\url{https://www.gidas.org/start-en.html}} \cite{otte2012injury} or CARE \cite{yannis2009cadas} crash databases, have predefined structures with variables and labels that may not match the terminology or concepts used in the ontology.
 To bridge this gap, the ontology must be formulated in a specific database language \cite{Babisch2023Leveraging} using tailored queries.
 Applying this method to monitoring data (such as field operational tests or in-service monitoring) or external data (like social media data) requires mapping events or labels from the data stream to the ontology.
 For monitoring data, relevant tags can be added by drivers or operators---similar to manual annotation---or through automatic labeling using a scenario detection tool.
-Manual annotation is particularly valuable due to the expertise of individuals directly interacting with the technology, especially when interpreting unique and complex situations that fall outside known scenario categories.
+Manual annotation is particularly valuable due to the expertise of individuals directly interacting with the technology, especially when interpreting unique and novel situations.